kundurukarthik15-gif/Python-Learning-Hub/README.md

 Welcome to my **Python Projects Repository**!
 This repo contains multiple Python mini-projects and practice scripts built while learning Python.
-Each project focuses on different Python concepts such as logic building, libraries, and real-world applications.
+Each project focuses on building logic, learning libraries, and creating fun or useful applications.

 ---